almaskhanwazir/react-nextjs-chatbot-ai-chatgpt-gimini/README.md

 ## Acknowledgments

-- Thanks to [OpenAI](https://openai.com/) for providing the powerful GPT API.
+- Thanks to GIMINI for providing the powerful GPT API.
 - Thanks to the Next.js community for building an amazing framework!